fluxcd/community/GOVERNANCE.md

 Scope and responsibilities:

-- shared Maintainers responsibilies, as well as
+- shared Maintainers responsibilies, as well as:
 - point of contact for reporting security vulnerabilities
 - responding to and investigating security reports
 - patching and releasing security fixes